26 Years Ago: Alice Cooper Almost Hangs Himself – Again

 A happy family man, secure in his faith, his bank account, his golf game and his lofty status in the rock and roll pantheon, legendary shock rocker Alice Cooper is living the life these days — especially for a guy who’s been faking his own death on an almost nightly basis for decades.
-But 25 years ago Cooper almost ended up hanging for real when his onstage gimmick went horribly wrong.
+But on April 7, 1988, Cooper almost ended up hanging for real when his onstage gimmick went horribly wrong.

 Just a few years into this grizzly routine, the nightly hanging stunt almost took a turn for the tragic when the practically invisible, incredibly strong piano wire tasked with literally saving Alice’s neck unexpectedly snapped; luckily, Cooper was able to react in a fraction of a second, whipping his head back just in time to slip through the noose and collapse to the stage instead, unconscious, but still breathing.

 As he told the Las Vegas Review-Journal in a 2009 interview, it was the guillotine trick that failed him next, almost finishing off the shock rocker in a careless moment he described as follows: “It was before we knew how to do it safely.
 [One night] I said ‘Let’s just do it.’
 And the guillotine missed me by 6 inches, and that’s a 40-pound blade!”